TimCares/MasterThesis/docs/thesis/experiments/cmli.typ

 ===== Method <target_cmli_method>

 What is feasible though, is to apply CMLI to a setting where the computation is more lightweight.
-As in Contrastive Learning, the driving factor behind the memory requirements is that the similarity between all possible image-text pairs in a batch is computed.
-However, this is not the case when just the similarity between the positive pairs is computed, which is the case for what we call Target-CMLI.
+As the driving factor behind the memory requirements in contrastive learning is that the similarity between all possible image-text pairs in a batch is computed, this is removed when just the similarity between positive pairs is computed, which is what we call Target-CMLI.

 Target-CMLI is not used for contrastive learning, but rather to alleviate the problem of regressing patch-level information of the teacher model.
-Recall that in the current setting, which is Multimodal Knowledge Distillation, it is merely possible to regress the global representations of the teacher model, and not the patch-level information.
+Recall that in the current setting, which is multimodal knowledge distillation, it is merely possible to regress the global representations of the teacher model, and not the patch-level information.
 This is because the teacher model only outputs patch-level predictions for the image modality, and not for the text modality.
-Consequently, the student model can replicate the output of the teacher model for the image modality, but not for the text modality, as it is not possible to assign a text token to a specific image patch (without labeled data).
+Consequently, the student model can replicate the output of the teacher model for the image modality, but not for the text modality, as it is not possible to assign a text token to a specific image patch.
 This is illustrated in (TODO: cite \@mm_kd_cls_token) of (TODO: cite \@differences_to_unimodal_knowledge_distillation).

 However, as seen in @cmli, when computing the cosine similarity between all image patches and text tokens of an image-text pair,